jylanglois/certifications/SAP-C02/note.md

 * Custom sources with AWS lambda
 * Retrieve data in real time (websocket)

+## Elastic Load Balancer

+### Cross-zone load balancing

+When cross-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones

 # Data Engineering

+## Amazon Athena

+Serverless Query service to analyze data stored in Amazon S3

+### Supported formats

+* CSV
+* JSON
+* ORC
+* AVRO
+* Parquet

+### Performance improvements

+* Use columnar data for cost-savings (less scan)  (Parquet or ORC)
+* Can use Glue to convert your data to Parquet or ORC
+* Compress data for smaller retrevial
+* Use larger files
+* Partition your data

+### Federated Queries

+Allow you to run SQL queries across data stored in relational, non-relational, object, and custom data sources (AWS or on-premises) Those query use Data source that run on AWS lambda to run federated queries

+## Amazon Document DB

+MongoDB is used to store, query, and index JSON data.
+The service is similar to AWS aurora

+### Type of instances

+* primary
+* replica

+## Amazon timestream

+A fully managed serverless database for timeseries data

+### Particularities

+* Much better and efficient than sql database for timeseries data
+* Built-in time series analytics functions

 ## Kinesis Data Stream